Synergies in Communication (SiC)

 - New developments in communication, study, teaching, assessment, and professional development in the digital era;

-- Quality related aspects in the new educational and research environment;
+- Quality related aspects in the new educational and research environment – drawing inspiration from the International Association Eaquals – Evaluation and Accreditation of Quality in Language Services;

 Email: sic.section2@gmail.com